Frankfurt and Old Friends

 Caroline Wise, Gayle Combe-Gordon, Ian Gordon, and John Wise in Grimsby, Ontario, Canada

-We learned of how these two met.
-A young girl digs hot bike messenger, but upon the bike guy returning from Germany, the long curly hair had been shorn slightly, diminishing his ravaging beauty slightly.
+We learned how these two met.
+A young woman digs hot bike messenger, but upon the bike guy’s return from Germany, his long curly hair had been shorn slightly, diminishing his ravishing beauty slightly.
 Gayle takes him anyway.
 Since his return to Canada, Ian has written a first draft of “The Secrets of Being an International Bike Messenger God.”
-He threatens to tap me for publishing help; I press him to drag the dusty manuscript out of storage and let me have it for a once over so he can start moving forward on becoming a published writer.
-I’m left with the impression the art of welding and an obsession with cars stand between him and his inner nerd.
+He threatens to tap me for publishing help; I press him to drag the dusty manuscript out of storage and let me have it for a once-over so he can start moving forward on becoming a published writer.
+I’m left with the impression that the art of welding and an obsession with cars stand between him and his inner nerd.
 Before we knew it, the time had flown by; we couldn’t really fall into just hanging out.
 Nothing like a couple of thousand miles between people to stop old friends from dropping in and keeping the relationship alive.
 Our departure was bittersweet.
 We followed them up the highway for some miles, truly sad that the morning sped by in a flash.
 I wondered if they, too, were wishing we could just turn west and follow them to London instead of the right turn we were about to take that would bring us to Montreal.

 Caroline Wise in front of highway sign number 7 - the Trans Canada Highway